mateusz93/neural-semantic-segmentation/README.md

 ### Quantitative Results

-The following table outlines the testing results from SegNet.
+The following table outlines the testing results from Bayesian Tiramisu.
+Only the hybrid model (aleatoric + epistemic uncertainty) is shown for brevity.

 ### Qualitative Results